rockerBOO/awesome-neovim/README.md

 - [ChuufMaster/markdown-toc](https://github.com/ChuufMaster/markdown-toc) - Generate TOC in any markdown file from any other markdown file with customisable levels of headings and affordances for emojis and ensuring that it works on GitHub using relative paths.
 - [OXY2DEV/markview.nvim](https://github.com/OXY2DEV/markview.nvim) - An experimental markdown previewer.
 - [Kicamon/markdown-table-mode.nvim](https://github.com/Kicamon/markdown-table-mode.nvim) - Markdown format plugin like vim-table-mode but write in Lua.
+- [SCJangra/table-nvim](https://github.com/SCJangra/table-nvim) - A markdown table editor that formats the table as you type.

 ### PHP